philiplinden/bevy_repl/README.md

 ## Aspirations

-- **Derive pattern** - Seamlessly make clap CLIs with the derive pattern for the REPL
+- **Derive pattern** - Seamlessly integrate with clap's derive pattern
 - **Command history** - Use keybindings to navigate past commands
-- **Error handling examples** - Show how observers handle invalid commands and parsing failures
-- **Multiple observers** - Demonstrate how different systems can observe the same command
-- **Support TUI games** - Act as the `bevy_console` equivalent for TUI games
+- **Support for games with TUIs** - The REPL is designed to work as a sort of sidecar to the normal terminal output, so _in theory_ it should be compatible with games that use a TUI.
+Who knows if it actually works.
+- **Support for games with rendering and windowing** - The REPL is designed to work from the terminal, but the terminal normally prints logs when there is a window too.
+It would be cool to have a REPL that works from the terminal while also using the window for rendering.

 ## License